Connect any application to PlanetScale

 What's next?

 Once your application is connected to a development database branch, you can make schema changes in an isolated development environment without worrying about affecting production.
-Additionally, the PlanetScale workflow allows you to make non-blocking schema changes without locking or causing downtime for production databases.
+Additionally, we recommend that safe migrations be enabled on your production database branch, which allows you to make non-blocking schema changes without locking or causing downtime.

 PlanetScale workflow